Thinking of relocating to one of the prettiest villages in Bedfordshire?

 Packed with attractions, excellent travel links with an easy commute into London and a great choice of schools has resulted in its ever-growing popularity.

-There are 87 villages to choose from, but here are just a few of what are considered to be some of the prettiest villages in Bedfordshire along with a little information about each one.
+There are 87 villages to choose from, but here are just a few of what are considered to be 8 prettiest villages in Bedfordshire along with a little information about each one.

-It lies in a desirable location between the River Flit valley to the south and the Greensand Ridge to the north.
+With approximately 2000 residents, the village of Clophill is situated in an appealing location nestled between the River Flit Valley to the south and the Greensand Ridge to the north.

 Clophill has a long history.